The Rivard Report

 We publicly disclose all sources of funding for the Rivard Report.

 Each of our Board members and employees adheres to our Conflict of Interest Policy as the code of ethics published by the Society of Professional Journalists.

 The Rivard Report is a nonprofit corporation and is exempt from taxes under Section 501(c)(3).
 It has its own governing board: Richard “Dick” Schlosberg III is the founding chairman; John “Chico” Newman is the founding vice-chairman; and Lew Moorman is the founding Treasurer.
 Editor & Director Robert Rivard serves as the Board Secretary.
-Founding Directors include Katherine Flato, Dan Goodgame, and Laura Saldivar Luna.
+Founding Directors include Katy Flato, Dan Goodgame, and Laura Saldivar Luna.

 The Rivard Report Staff:

 Director Robert Rivard, former newspaper editor, columnist and author has called San Antonio home for more than two decades.
 Follow Robert on Twitter @rivardreport or on Facebook.
 He can be reached at firstname.lastname@example.org.